Often it takes a

 when they cause accidents that injure others.
 In these instances, an injured

-person can choose to file a UM claim with her own auto insurer to recover
+person can choose to file a UM claim with his/her own auto insurer to

-compensation for her injuries.
-Essentially, her insurance company "steps
+recover compensation for his/her injuries.
+Essentially, his/her insurance

-into the shoes" of the vehicle that caused the accident and provides
+company "steps into the shoes" of the vehicle that caused the

-Therefore, it is important that you obtain high UM coverage in case you
+It is important that you obtain high UM coverage in case you sustain serious

-sustain serious injuries caused by an uninsured driver.
-The state minimum
+injuries caused by an uninsured driver.
+The state minimum UM coverage

-to fully compensate you for your injuries in a serious auto accident.
+compensate you for your injuries in a serious auto accident.
+Our firm

 A UIM claim is similar to a UM claim but with one major difference: the